Gibu George

 Gibu George is an Indian actor, theatre artist, model and Writer who works in Malayalam film industry.
-He made his Malayalam feature film debut in the 2021 movie ‘Grahanam’, becoming the first Singapore Malayalee introduced to the Malayalam film industry in a male lead role.
-Gibu is known for portraying the lead role of Aadi in Singapore-made English short ‘The Wheel’, which earned him wide acclaim's, including the Best Actor Award in Barcelona International Film Festival(LHIIF) Spain, making him the first Singapore Malayalee actor to win the title.
+He made his Malayalam feature film debut in the 2021 movie 'Grahanam', becoming the first Singapore Malayalee introduced to the Malayalam film industry in a male lead role.
+Gibu is known for portraying the lead role of Aadi in Singapore-made English short 'The Wheel', which earned him wide acclaim's, including the Best Actor Award in Barcelona International Film Festival(LHIIF) Spain, making him the first Singapore Malayalee actor to win the title.

-Gibu George worked with ‘Coldplay’, coldplay, the most popular European rock band, in their latest music video ‘Man In The Moon’ along with Chris Martin made him the first ever Malayalee actor to appeared in any Coldplay music videos.
+Gibu George worked with 'Coldplay', coldplay, the most popular European rock band, in their latest music video 'Man In The Moon' along with Chris Martin made him the first ever Malayalee actor to appear in any Coldplay music videos.